andrewszwec/CarND-Behavioral-Cloning-P3-ASZ/writeup_report.md

 Then I modified the strides to be (2,2) to allow the network to train more quickly and reduce overfitting.

-Also, I changed the first convolutional layer to have a filter dimension of (5,5) to capture larger features in the images.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track these included the corners with red/white striped borders and at the bridge.
 To improve the driving behavior in these cases, I recorded more training data in the simulator and retrained the model.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.